9 Easy and Budget-Friendly Ways to Spruce Up Your Home Decor

 Rearrange Your Furniture or Room Layout

-One of the easiest and most affordable ways to spruce up your home decor on a budget is to simply work with what you already have.
+One of the most accessible and affordable ways to spruce up your home decor on a budget is to work with what you already have.

-Rearranging your furniture can give any room an entirely new personality, and all it requires is a little bit of vision and some elbow grease.
+Rearranging your furniture can give any room an entirely new personality; all it requires is a little vision and some elbow grease.

-Moving your furniture will obviously have the greatest impact, but if your layout doesn’t give you many options, there are still ways to make the room feel refreshed.
+Moving your furniture will have the most significant impact, but if your layout doesn’t give you many options, there are still ways to refresh the room.

 Consider swapping things like throw pillows or blankets, framed photos, and other small decor pieces from one room to another.

-You can also utilize items found around your home in new and interesting ways.
+You can also utilize items around your home in new and exciting ways.

-Use old baskets as newfound storage, or try using an old ladder to display throw blankets.
+Use old baskets as newfound storage or an old ladder to display throw blankets.

-With a little bit of creativity and some inspiration, you can make any room in your home feel new and exciting without blowing your budget or undergoing any major renovation.
+With some creativity and inspiration, you can make any room in your home feel new and exciting without blowing your budget or undergoing any major renovation.

 Let Plants Do the Talking

-Adding some greenery can make a huge impact on the look and feel of your home.
+Adding some greenery can significantly impact the look and feel of your home.

-Unless you are allergic to plants, nothing could be more simple than just adding a few potted plants to a table, a bookshelf, the floor, or even hanging from a window to liven up a room.
+Unless you are allergic to plants, nothing could be simpler than just adding a few potted plants to a table, a bookshelf, the floor, or even hanging from a window to liven up a room.

-If you don't have a green thumb, not to worry.
+Suppose you don't have a green thumb, don't worry.
 There are plenty of low-maintenance indoor plants.
 The possibilities are endless.

 You can get as fancy as keeping a lemon tree indoors.

-Succulents offer a variety of patterns, colors, and textures and require very little watering.
+Succulents offer a variety of patterns, colors, and textures and require minimal watering.

-Air plants may be a better choice for someone who absolutely doesn't want to deal with repotting, watering, or doesn't have direct sunlight coming into their home.
+Air plants may be a better choice for someone who doesn't want to deal with repotting, watering or doesn't have direct sunlight coming into their home.

 Sprucing Up Your Existing Plants

-If you already own some plants but they're looking like they need a makeover, you can put them in new pots, or even figure out a different arrangement or placement for them.
+If you own some plants but need a makeover, you can put them in new pots or even figure out a different arrangement or placement.

-Remember that maintaining good plant health is the best way to have a plant keep on showing its best.
+Remember that maintaining good plant health is the best way to keep a plant showing its best.

 It's important to prune dead branches and leaves.

-Clean up dead leaves and debris from the pot and sometimes dusting can going a long way.
+Clean up dead leaves and debris from the pot; sometimes, dusting can go a long way.

 If Plants Are Not For You

-You can still benefit from the beauty of nature even if you have no desire to maintain a plant.
+You can still benefit from nature's beauty even if you do not desire to maintain a plant.

-Once your flowers aren't looking as fresh anymore, you might be able to dry them upside down and use them for other decorative purposes.
+Once your flowers aren't as fresh, you can dry them upside down and use them for other decorative purposes.

 Buying dried botanicals or fake plants is another way of utilizing nature's window dressing.

-Keep in mind that dried botanicals can be delicate and realistic fake plants can be hard to find.
+Remember that dried botanicals can be delicate, and realistic fake plants can be hard to find.

 Dried branches can add an undeniable elegance to a room.